 Unlimited extra repayments are commonplace

-Having an offset account or paying off your mortgage both have their advantages, but one is likely to be better for you based on your personal circumstance.
+Having an offset sub-account or paying off your current mortgage both have their advantages, but one is likely to be better for you based on your personal circumstance.

-Both loans come with the option to add a redraw offset facility for just 10 basis points and also offer the ability to make unlimited additional payments.
+Both loans come with the option to add an offset sub-account for just 0.10% more and also offer the ability to make unlimited additional payments.

 Both loans are available to borrowers with a Loan to Value Ratio (LVR) of up to 80% and have a maximum loan amount of $1,000,000.